remind-me-later/TFG-matematicas/md/draft.md

 Russell's Paradox in set theory, where a set is defined to contain all sets that do not contain themselves.

-The type theory analosous to Russell's paradox is the ==_Girard's paradox_==, in a system that allows impredicativity, we can define a type $U$ that contains all types that do not contain themselves, and then ask if $U: U$, if it is, then it should not be of type $U$, and if it is not, then it should be.
-A system that shows this paradox is not very useful for theorem proving, as it is inconsistent, so any proposition can be proven. [^systemU] To avoid this, we introduce a hyerarchy of _type universes_.
+The type theory analogous to Russell's paradox is the ==_Girard's paradox_==, in a system that allows impredicativity, we can define a type $U$ that contains all types that do not contain themselves, and then ask if $U: U$, if it is, then it should not be of type $U$, and if it is not, then it should be.
+A system that shows this paradox is not very useful for theorem proving, as it is inconsistent, so any proposition can be proven. [^systemU] To avoid this, we introduce a hierarchy of _type universes_.

 [^impred]:
     [Impredicativity on Wikipedia](https://en.wikipedia.org/wiki/Impredicativity)

 [^systemU]: ==Historically this problem has been solved with System U==.

-Each universe is a ==_collection_ of types, wether they are types or not depends on the particular type theory==, in Lean and Coq they are not.
+Each universe is a ==_collection_ of types, whether they are types or not depends on the particular type theory==, in Lean and Coq they are not.
 Each universe contains the types of the previous universe, and is contained in the next universe.
 For example:~ $\texttt{Type}: \texttt{Type} \ 1$,
 $\texttt{Type} \ 1: \texttt{Type} \ 2$, and so on.
 The function type inhabits
 the smallest universe that contains the types of its domain and codomain.
 For example, $\mathbb{N} \to \mathbb{N}: \texttt{Type} \ 1$, and